Wisconsin Lawmaker Proposing New Medical Malpractice Legislation to Help Families of Adult Children Recover for Wrongful Death

 For families like the Rices, having a day in court can mean getting answers to many burning questions; without the power to file a claim, these surviving parents are cheated of this closure.

 If you were hurt by medical malpractice, or if you lost a loved one due to the negligence of a doctor or other medical professional, there is hope.
-Contact Pitman, Kalkhoff, Sicula & Dentice to learn whether you have a case against the parties who caused you harm.
+Contact a Milwaukee personal injury attorney at Pitman, Kalkhoff, Sicula & Dentice to learn whether you have a case against the parties who caused you harm.

 We offer FREE case consultations to anyone who believe they may have a claim.